LukeShortCloud/rootpages/src/linux_commands/virtualization.rst

 Package: podman

-The libpodman library provides a utility to manage and run containers with CRI-O and not the docker deamon.
+The libpod library provides a utility to manage and run containers with CRI-O and not the docker deamon.
 It provides all of the same arguments and syntax as the docker command (except for Docker Swarm administration) along with additional capatibilities to launch standalone Kubernetes pods.

 oVirt
 -----